geopm/geopm/service/docs/source/geopm_agent_monitor.7.rst

 *
   **Control Loop Gate**\ :

-      The Monitor agent gates the Controller's control loop to a cadence of *5ms*.
+      The Monitor agent gates the Controller's control loop to a cadence of *200 ms*.

 See Also
 --------